 • that are caused because a device, identifier or passcode that is forged, faulty, expired or cancelled;

-• that occur before you receive the relevant access card and/or related PIN;
+• that occur before you receive the relevant bank card and/or related PIN;

 • that are caused when the same transaction is incorrectly debited more than once to the same account;